vibodhbhosure/DSA-Codes/README.md

 1. Fork this Repository. <br>
 2. Clone the Repository. <br>
+3. cd DSA-Codes
-3. Create a new branch. <br>
+4. Create a new branch. <br>
    `git checkout -b <your_branch_name>`
-4. Make changes.
+5. Make changes.

-5. Stage your changes and commit
+6. Stage your changes and commit

 ```
 git add -A